michaelssavage/plantbassd/posts/takeovers/04_Tomas.md

 With what last year should have had in store for this man, we hope that 2021 will be kinder.
 With sets at @lifefestival, @fuinneamh_festival, and support sets for @fjaak and @nancyliveuk under his belt, club time can’t come quick enough.

-Until then, here are 10 tunes that you could expect to hear in a @tomas.irl set: [Plant Bass'd Picks.]("https://open.spotify.com/playlist/5skAgzUfGmZLwrOPNLnGVf?si=b744c3ef583c4c4e")
+Until then, here are 10 tunes that you could expect to hear in a @tomas.irl set: <a role="button" class="btn btn-dark" href="https://open.spotify.com/playlist/5skAgzUfGmZLwrOPNLnGVf">Plant Bass'd Picks.</a>

 @eggboy_design once again